 The calculating engines of English mathematician Charles Babbage (1791-1871) are among the most celebrated icons in the prehistory of computing.
-Babbage's Difference Engine No.1 was the first successful automatic calculator and remains one of the finest examples of precision engineering of the time.
-Babbage is sometimes referred to as "father of computing."
+Charles Babbage's Difference Engine No.1 was the first successful automatic calculator and remains one of the finest examples of precision engineering of the time.
+Charles Babbage is sometimes referred to as "father of computing."
 The Charles Babbage Foundation took his name to honor his intellectual contributions and their relation to modern computers.

 Charles Babbage, FRS (26 December 1791 London, England 18 October 1871 Marylebone, London, England) was an English mathematician, philosopher, inventor and mechanical engineer who originated the concept of a programmable computer.
 Parts of his uncompleted mechanisms are on display in the London Science Museum.
 In 1991 a perfectly functioning difference engine was constructed from Babbage's original plans.
 Built to tolerances achievable in the 19th century, the success of the finished engine indicated that Babbage's machine would have worked.
 Nine years later, the Science Museum completed the printer Babbage had designed for the difference engine, an astonishingly complex device for the 19th century.
 Babbage is credited with inventing the first mechanical computer that eventually led to more complex designs.